grammati/daisy/README.md

 A library to make clojure [Components](https://github.com/stuartsierra/component) easier to use.

+## Usage

+FIXME

 ## Rationale

-The component library is a large stop forward in the organization of clojure libraries, but it is not perfect.
+The component library is a large step forward in the organization of clojure libraries, but it is not perfect.

 Here are the usability problems I have found with it.